Please fill in the form below, so we can support you in your request.

 Robo/TSN

-Under the working title “Robo/TSN”, MLE and partners have developed open standards technology for multi-Gigabit TSN (Time Sensitive Networking).
-Solutions include endpoints, switched endpoints and SmartNICs to enhance existing infrastructure to 100 Gbps.
+Under the working title “Robo/TSN”, MLE and partners have developed network virtualization technology for multi-Gigabit TSN (Time Sensitive Networking).
+Solutions are based on open standards and include access points and SmartNICs which scales to 100 Gbps, and more.
 Use cases are:

 • Connect high speed sensors in the field with AI engines in edge cloud data centers.